 The RA-5C was generally the last aircraft launched from a carrier during an operations cycle, since it was one of the fastest aircraft the Navy had.
 The Vigilante was heavier than the F-4 Phantom but used the same engines, so the RA-5C had a poorer thrust-to-weight ratio than the F-4, making it underpowered on paper.
 However, the Vigilante always flew "clean", unencumbered by external stores, which was never the case for a combat-configured F-4.
 The Navy assigned F-4s to protect the valuable RA-5Cs from North Vietnamese MiGs, as well as provide additional "eyes", since a Vigilante pilot's rear view was nonexistent.
 F-4 pilots often had to call to the Vigilante pilots to slow down so the fighter could keep up.

 Once over enemy territory, the Vigilante flew continuously in full afterburner, keeping above Mach 1 at all times.
-It would fly into the target area at 2,100 to 2,400 meters (7,000 to 8,000 feet), and could in many cases use its oblique cameras and other reconnaissance gear to obtain information without flying directly over the target.
-The aircraft was fast and agile for its size, and was able to dodge SAMs on many occasions.
+It would fly into the target area at an altitude of 2,100 to 2,400 meters (7,000 to 8,000 feet), and could in many cases use its oblique cameras and other reconnaissance gear to obtain information without flying directly over the target.
+The aircraft was fast and agile for its size, and was able to dodge surface-to-air missiles (SAM) on many occasions.

 A number of Vigilantes were painted in disruptive camouflage schemes for a time, but such colors were really only a defense while flying at low altitude against enemy fighters attacking from above.
 Since the Vigi could generally outrun enemy interceptors that wasn't a big problem, and at high altitude the camouflage simply made the aircraft more visible.
 The paint scheme reverted to the neat standard light gray topside and white underneath.